Petr-Kovalev/punched-cards-mnist-poc/README.md

 ### Questions to answer:
 * How to rank the punched cards when all the inputs per specific label are unique?
 * How to make sure that chosen punched card is the best?
 Need to evaluate all of them?

+### Ideas:
+* It's possible to calculate the entropy of the inputs of the specific punched card per label (to rank them)
+* Build hierarchy of punched cards to perform lookup over the multiple punched card results
+* Prefer processing with less active bits on all stages (since electrical pulses in a brain requires energy)
+* Encode (or map) the binary input somehow to have/keep the 2% sparsity (like in a brain)